 The Syrian conflict affects us profoundly: the images of destruction, the arrival of refugees, and, more recently, terrorist attacks which are the result of the deterioration of a situation which has been going on for over five years now.

-Journalists and university scholars, connaisseurs of the country, we wish to explore further than media accounts which are sometimes misleading.
+Journalists and university scholars, connaisseurs of the country, we wish to explore the situation further than media accounts which are sometimes misleading.

 We propose here to decipher the conflict, its causes, its phases and its protagonists.
-In short, to give some clear responses to legitimate questioning.
+In short, we intend to provide some clear responses to legitimate questioning.

 “Take a moment to learn” is what we propose here.
-We try to offer some answers, as simplified as possible, without being simplistic, by reviewing the different phases of this conflict which has continuously expanded and intensified over the past five years and by discussing those questions frequently asked (FAQ) on the causes, the nature, the actors, the stakes and the possible outcomes.
+We try to provide some answers, as simplified as possible, without being simplistic, by reviewing the different phases of this conflict which has continuously expanded and intensified over the past five years and by discussing frequently asked questions (FAQ) on the causes, nature, actors, stakes and possible outcomes.

-“Recall, explain, and decipher” the facts, the dimensions and the stakes involved in the events which have occurred over the past five years in and around Syria is the object of our initiative.
-To do so we have referred to dates, figures and information which have been verified and compared with many of the most reliable sources.
-We have grouped the questions by themes in order to facilitate the account of the events and their clarification.
+“Recall, explain, and decipher” the facts, the dimensions and the stakes involved in the events which have occurred over the past five years in and around Syria is the objective of our initiative.
+To do so, we refer to dates, figures and information which have been verified and compared with many of the most reliable sources.
+We have grouped the questions in themes in order to facilitate the account of the events and their clarification.

 I. From revolution to civil war